isomerpages/tp-virtualcampus/media/sports/_posts/2022-06-20-post-Water Polo.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Water Polo is a physically demanding team water sport played over 4 quarters,
-consisting of two teams of 6 field players and 1 goalkeeper each.
+consisting of two teams of six field players and one goalkeeper each.
 Gameplay involves swimming, handling and passing the ball, and players score by throwing the ball into the goal defended by a goalkeeper.
 The TP Water Polo Team competes in the Polytechnic-ITE (POL-ITE) Water Polo Games annually.